community-privacy/community-privacy.github.io/_pages/resources.md

 nav_order: 4
 ---

 Our organizing team has compiled a non-exhaustive list of relevant resources.
-We hope these can be useful as resources for both brainstorming project ideas as well as general learning.
+We hope these can be useful both for brainstorming project ideas as well as general learning.

 ### Co-Design